Collections Data Manager at the Yale Center for British Art

 Our biggest challenge is to make sure that our collections data is standards compliant from creation to dissemination, with the latest version available 24/7 via our various outlets.

-We publish to our online collections catalog directly from TMS, and while we have fantastic cataloguers, I do rely on list views and reports to catch data that might stray from our cataloguing guidelines.
+We publish to our online collections catalogue directly from TMS, and while we have fantastic cataloguers, I do rely on list views and reports to catch data that might stray from our cataloguing guidelines.
 These guidelines are based on the metadata schema CDWA and the data content standard CCO.

 The same TMS dataset is also transformed into machine readable formats including LIDO XML and CIDOC-CRM RDF.
 And, the dataset is made available through our OAI-PMH data provider and our Linked Open Data semantic endpoint.
 These dissemination services need to be up and running 24/7.